DataxEnv/powerbi-sustainability-project/README.md

 <img width="500" height="400" alt="day2_visualization" src="https://github.com/user-attachments/assets/c0a13be1-2ba9-47d7-a972-1c46e86de817" />

+---
 ## 🌾 Day 3 – Climate & Agriculture Yield
 - Standardized and cleaned datasets.
 - Modeled data into a star schema with fact and dimension tables.
 - Created DAX measures for average rainfall, average temperature, total yield, and event-adjusted yield.
 - Built visualizations to highlight climate trends, yield distribution, and correlations.

-The focus for Day 3 was not only on building the dashboard but also on practicing data storytelling: translating visuals into meaningful insights.
+The focus for Day 3 was not only on building the dashboard but also on practicing **Data Storytelling**: translating visuals into meaningful insights.

 <img width="500" height="400" alt="day3_dashboard" src="https://github.com/user-attachments/assets/655fc0ab-7f3d-48ac-8cbd-aa8a9593121f" />